xLightsSequencer/xLights/README.txt

 2016.38  Jun 24, 2016
    -- bug (gil) Make sure new previews are added to the model groups preview combo box.
    -- bug (gil) Remove items from View menu when a preview is deleted.
-   -- bug (chrisD) Don't crash when loading perspectives menu if current perspective not defined -- bug (chrisD) Update default perspective if it is renamed -- bug (chrisD) Reload default perspective on show directory change - fixes issue #601 -- bug (keithsw) Fix matrix faces not able to be changed to scaled.
+   -- bug (cjd) Don't crash when loading perspectives menu if current perspective not defined -- bug (cjd) Update default perspective if it is renamed -- bug (cjd) Reload default perspective on show directory change - fixes issue #601 -- bug (keithsw) Fix matrix faces not able to be changed to scaled.
 It always resets to centred.
    -- bug (keithsw) For text effect with no movement ... x start slider was being ignored.
 Fixed.
    -- bug (keithsw) Fix vertical fade on colorwash effect.
 It only worked if horizontal fade was also selected.
    -- bug (dkulp) Check the file extension based on the lowercase version of the extension, so *.lms and *.LMS both work -- enh (gil) NEW: Multiple Previews
    -- bug (gil) Fix SuperStar import for Scenes to account for scaling changes to the Pictures effect.
-   -- bug (chrisD) Don't crash when loading perspectives menu if current perspective not defined -- bug (chrisD) Update default perspective if it is renamed -- bug (chrisD) Reload default perspective on show directory change - fixes issue #601 -- enh (dkulp) Optimizations for OpenGL for WaveView and model/house previews to pass all vertices/colors/textures in one shot
+   -- bug (cjd) Don't crash when loading perspectives menu if current perspective not defined -- bug (cjd) Update default perspective if it is renamed -- bug (cjd) Reload default perspective on show directory change - fixes issue #601 -- enh (dkulp) Optimizations for OpenGL for WaveView and model/house previews to pass all vertices/colors/textures in one shot
                           (helps performance, particularly when multiple previews are shown) -- enh (dkulp) Fix warnings/crash if background image doesn't exist